The following timeline highlights significant benchmarks in The Growing Stage’s history:

 2010 – The Growing Stage was awarded $215,296 by the Morris County Historic Preservation Trust to complete Phase II of the Palace Theatre’s front façade restoration.
 This marked the fifth consecutive fully-funded grant from the Morris County Historic Preservation Trust, for a total of $375,618.

 2012 – The completion of the Palace Theatre’s front façade restoration was celebrated at a ribbon-cutting ceremony prior to the 31st season opening night presentation of Peter Pan.
-This was the final major capital project in a 17-year, $2 million restoration effort.

 - Two winners from our New Play Reading Festival have gone on to achieve additional accolades.
 Anne Negri’s play WITH TWO WINGS that debuted at our theatre received the 2014 Distinguished Play Award and Emily Freeman, whose piece AND THEN CAME TANGO which will make its World Premiere on our stage in 2015 received the Distinguished Thesis Award by the American Alliance for Theatre and Education.